wvanbreukelen/ZermeloRoosterPHP/README.md

 Create a pull request if you like to contribute, or create if you have any issues so I can help you out :)

-This project does not have any connections to Zermelo itself!

 ### API
 To create a new API instance, you simply use the following code